brandlewco/blumberg-law/content/pages/index.md

       probation, diversion or some other desirable outcome.
 If your case can’t be resolved pre-trial, you are in the hands of one of Arizona’s most experienced and successful criminal law trial litigators.
-Whether facing a judge or jury trial, Blumberg & Associates is devoted to obtaining an acquittal or not guilty verdict or helping you avoid mandatory sentences and the most serious consequences of a criminal conviction in Arizona.
+Whether facing a judge or jury trial, Blumberg & Associates is devoted to obtaining a not guilty verdict and helping you avoid mandatory sentences, and the most serious consequences of a criminal conviction in Arizona.
     styles:
       self:
         height: auto